-While the University expects the majority of currently-remote employees to return to full-time campus work before the start of the fall term, we are creating the possibility for some staff jobs to be done in hybrid or remote fashion in cases where alternative ways of working will not negatively affect academic or administrative operations or disrupt the ability of others to do their work.
-The University has established three new classifications for staff positions:
+While the majority of previously-remote employees returned to full-time campus work before the start of the Fall 2021 term, the University created the possibility for some staff jobs to be done in hybrid or remote fashion in cases where alternative ways of working do not negatively affect academic or administrative operations or disrupt the ability of others to do their work.
+The University has established three classifications for staff positions:

 - entirely on-site (not eligible for a hybrid or remote fixed work schedule),

 - hybrid eligible (eligible to request a mixed on-site and remote work schedule)

 - remote eligible (in very rare cases, eligible to request an entirely remote work arrangement).